What is a Cost Basis?

 #2 – LIFO Method

-This method is also known as last in first out and let’s consider the above example under this method organization will consider 5 stocks sold out of 2nd Feb.
+This method is also known as last in first out accountingLast In First Out AccountingLIFO (Last In First Out) is one accounting method for inventory valuation on the balance sheet.
+LIFO accounting means inventory acquired at last would be used up or sold first., and let’s consider the above example under this method organization will consider 5 stocks sold out of 2nd February.

 #3 – Weighted Average Cost Method